godfrey0/CICD_project/README.md

 #Try to achieve much sprint to live server yet with workable though incomplete.

-Prevent broken code to master or main branches.CI tools help stick to team standards by runnung test everytime during push new commit and reporting the results to a pull request.
+Prevent broken code to master or main branches.
+CI tools help stick to team standards by runnung test everytime.
+During push new commit and reporting the results to a pull request.

 ![image](https://user-images.githubusercontent.com/80189918/124406991-5e6c4c80-dd75-11eb-8f01-a7f4cc02e7e3.png)